dunbarlabNIH/barcodetrackR/README.md

+# Ryland-SummarizedExperiment Branch
+This branch will store barcode data and metadata in a summarized experiment object.

 # barcodetrackR

 This is an R package originally built for the use of cellular barcoding experiments performed at the Dunbar Lab at the National Institutes of Health.
 It includes a Shiny app for ease of use.